-Mr Rushworth is a Geologist with vast experience in petroleum exploration.
-Commencing with positions in exploration operations, Mr Rushworth then accepted the role as Chief Geologist and Exploration Manager for an Australian listed company.
-The Company discovered a number of oil and gas finds during Mr Rushworth's leadership.
+Mr Rushworth is a Geologist with international petroleum exploration experience.
+With roles such as Chief Geologist and Exploration Manager, Mr Rushworth helped guide an Australian listed company to a number of oil and gas finds during his tenure.
+Since his appointment with Pancontinental, Mr Rushworth has been responsible for identifying, negotiating and acquiring international new venture opportunities particularly in Kenya and Namibia.
+In addition, he has a trusted contact base which has assisted him to attract international major companies as joint venture partners to Pancontinental's projects.

-More recently for Pancontinental, Mr Rushworth has been responsible for identifying, negotiating and acquiring international new venture opportunities in Kenya, Namibia and elsewhere in Europe and Africa.
-In addition, he has a track record of working closely with international government bodies and attracting blue chip joint venture partners to Pancontinental's projects.
 Mr Rushworth has been a Director of Pancontinental since August 2005 and Chief Executive Officer since November 2008.